sarvalabs/js-moi-sdk/docs/source/index.rst

 Documentation
 =============

-This documentation is for js-moi-sdk v0.2.1.
+This documentation is for js-moi-sdk |version|

 --------------------------------------------------------------------------------